-The physics interface defines a Node voltage variable for each electrical node in the circuit, with name cir.v\name, where cir is the physics interface Label and <name> is the node Name.
+The physics interface defines a Node voltage variable for each electrical node in the circuit, with name cir.v_name, where cir is the physics interface Label and <name> is the node Name.
 For each two-pin component, the physics interface also defines variables containing the voltage across it and the current flowing through it.
+For resistors it adds a heat source variable as well.